studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 An abbreviated briefing is an shortened version of a standard briefing and is used to supplement mass disseminated data (such as information obtained from a Transcribed Weather Broadcast), to update a previous weather briefing, or when only one or two specific items are needed from a standard briefing.

 When requesting an abbreviated briefing, provide the briefer with appropriate information relating to the flight such as the departure time, route of flight, the time the previous briefing was received, and/or the specific information needed.
 It is recommended that the source of the information already received be provided to the briefer so that he/she can limit the briefing to the information that has not yet been received and any changes in meteorological/aeronautical conditions.
-The briefer will usually follow the sequence shown for Standard Briefing and will advise you if adverse conditions (both meteorological and aeronautical) are present or forecast; additional details regarding these conditions can be provided upon the pilot's request.
+The briefer will usually follow the sequence used during Standard Briefings and will advise you if adverse conditions (both meteorological and aeronautical) are present or forecasted; additional details regarding these conditions can be provided upon the pilot's request.

 For international flights, it is highly advised to check data as soon as practical after entering foreign airspace, as the information obtained beforehand may be inaccurate or incomplete.